DataBiosphere/consent-ontology/src/test/java/org/broadinstitute/dsp/ontology/performance/README.md

 3. Run gatling tests against that environment: `mvn gatling:test`
 4. Optional: Run the results formatter to parse the generated `stats.json` into a BQ-import-friendly format: `mvn compile -Dexec.mainClass="org.broadinstitute.dsp.ontology.performance.results.ResultsFormatter" -Dexec.classpathScope="test" exec:java`

-## Nightly
+## TODO
-These tests are configured to run against the `perf` environment by default and post results to QA
+We need to run these tests against an on-demand environment.
+Capabilities for that are in development now.
+Test results will then need to be pushed to a QA BQ database where daily test result reports are generated.